310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 {% endbubble %}

 {% bubble Midori %}
-Ack—You’re hot!
+Ack— You’re hot!
 It's not suffocating — it's literally like you're a burning hot pan…!
 Are you okay, Morisawa-senpai…?
 Do you have a fever?
 {% endbubble %}

 {% bubble Subaru %}